Gdoc/Admin

 Conclusion

-The COVID-19 pandemic had a considerable global impact.
+The COVID-19 pandemic has had a considerable global impact.
 It killed more than 25 million people, caused grief and suffering among their families and loved ones, impacted the health of people around the world, and disrupted work, economies, and lifestyles.

 For our team at Our World in Data, it involved years of nonstop work through weekends under immense pressure since so many relied on our work.
 The same was true of many researchers, healthcare workers, and people worldwide who worked tirelessly to study the disease, create life-saving innovations, care for patients, and provide the crucial data that shaped public health responses.